jhwhenry/cpd/CPD_Upgrade_465_to_485.md

     tag_metadata: 2.5.20-amd64
 ```

-3)Add below entry for setting the number of wkc_bi_data_service replicas to be 3
+3)Add or update below entry for setting the number of wkc_bi_data_service replicas to be 3

 ```
 wkc_bi_data_service_max_replicas: 3
 wkc_bi_data_service_min_replicas: 3
 ```

-4)Add the `kg_resources` section under spec in the wkc-cr
+4)Add or update the `kg_resources` section under spec in the wkc-cr

 ```
 kg_resources: